thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

   years to come.

-  We can cater for groups of up to 30 people on our signature sailing catamaran the 'Spirit of Gwonda' and 'Oceans', or up to 20 on our Seawind 1000XL.
+  We can cater for groups of up to 30 people on our signature sailing catamaran the 'Spirit of Gwonda', or up to 20 on our Seawind 1000XL.
 If you have a larger group be sure to check out our amazing [Raft-Up Party](https://sailinginparadise.com.au/boat-charter/raft-up-parties/) options.

   The smooth and stable nature of the catamaran means our boats are suitable for all ages and abilities.
 [Take a tour of our boats](https://sailinginparadise.com.au/our-boats/).